sovware/directorist/readme.txt

 🔥🔥🔥 **AI-Generated Directory Creation** 🔥🔥🔥
 One of our standout features is AI-driven directory creation, which accelerates and streamlines the content creation for directories, making it faster, smarter, and more efficient.

-🔥🔥🔥 **Enhanced Integrations with Popular Page Builders Like Bricks** 🔥🔥🔥 The enhanced integrations of Directorist with Gutenberg, Elementor, and the latest integration with Bricks, Directorist provide the flexibility you need to build a lucrative directory in the blink of an eye.
+🔥🔥🔥 **Enhanced Integrations with Popular Page Builders Like Gutenberg, Elementor, Bricks, Oxygen** 🔥🔥🔥 The enhanced integrations of Directorist with Gutenberg, Elementor, Oxygen, and the latest integration with Bricks, Directorist provide the flexibility you need to build a lucrative directory in the blink of an eye.

-🔥🔥🔥 **28 Pre-Made Templates** 🔥🔥🔥
+🔥🔥🔥 **14 Pre-Made Full-Site Templates** 🔥🔥🔥
-Directorist now offers over 28 pre-made templates, allowing users to quickly set up their directories without having to start from scratch.
+Directorist now offers over 14 pre-made templates, allowing users to quickly set up their directories without having to start from scratch.
 Amazing, right?

-🔥🔥🔥 **Redesigned Login and Registration Forms** 🔥🔥🔥 We've also redesigned the login and registration forms to provide a more user-friendly and visually appealing interface, making it easier for users to interact with your site.

 📱 [Launch Your Mobile App Now](https://directorist.com/mobile-app/)

 👉 Join Our FB Community : [Directorist Community](https://www.facebook.com/groups/directorist)
 👉 Official Facebook Page : [Like and Follow on Facebook](https://www.facebook.com/directorist)